Levelling the playing field for a new generation of family farms

 CFA advocated its support for the Private Bill C-208, which has since received Royal Assent.
 This Bill has made it so that siblings are not deemed to be dealing at arm’s length and that, under certain conditions, the transfer of shares by a taxpayer to the taxpayer’s child or grandchild who is 18 years of age or older is to be excluded from the anti-avoidance rule of section 84.1.

 CFA has stressed this issue as an emerging crisis to the federal government for many years.
-As a sector where the vast majority of businesses remain family owned, maintaining the financial health of these businesses across generations is critical.
+As a sector where most businesses remain family owned, maintaining the financial health of these businesses across generations is critical.

 CFA was pleased to see Budget 2024 respond to CFA’s recommendation to increase the Lifetime Capital Gains Exemption to $1.25 million, a critical tool in supporting intergenerational farm transfers.
 However, the increase to the inclusion rate on capital gains realized annually above $250,000 by individuals and on all capital, gains realized by corporations and trusts from one-half to two-thirds, holds the potential to make these same transfers more challenging for younger generations given the amount of capital required to remain competitive in modern agriculture.